 - April 1, 2016: "Public History PhD Candidate Showcase"

 - March 4, 2016: "Oral History and Podcasting" with Dr. Kyriakoudes of the Gore Center.

-- November 13, 2015: "From Paper to Points, Polygons and Pixels: Historical GIS at MTSU" with Zada Law of the Geosciences GIS Lab.
+- November 13, 2015: "From Paper to Points, Polygons and Pixels: Historical GIS at MTSU" with Zada Law, Director of the Fullerton Laboratory for Spatial Technology

 - October 30, 2015: "StoryMaps: Historical GIS Presentation" with Ken Middleton of Walker Library Digital Initiatives

 We want to hear from you.
 Suggest a future digital humanities topic or speaker.